cohstats/coh2stats/README.md

 ##### 3. Send player ids to Pub/Sub que

 We send the player Steam IDs as a messages to the que called `"download-matches"` Each message has array of IDs.
-The current chunk is set to 40.
+The current chunk is set to X.
-TODO: Experiment with the best chunk size.
+~~TODO: Experiment with the best chunk size.~~ We want the chunk size to be pretty big because we can filter the duplicates only in one chunk.
+(We filter the rest when we hit the DB but we want to avoid unnecessary writes to the DB)

 ##### 4. Pub/Sub que `"download-matches"` is consumed